 Families don’t always get along, especially when money is involved.
 That’s why they often end up in court.
-If you’re currently in a legal dispute that relates to probate, trusts and estates, and elder care concerns, you should know there’s another path to settle your dispute.
+If you’re currently in a legal dispute that relates to probate, trusts and estates, and elder care concerns, you should know that we can guide you to another path to settle your dispute.

 Both mediation and arbitration are forms of dispute resolution geared toward obtaining a faster end to a disagreement.

-Where mediation is a means to facilitate a voluntary settlement, arbitration, on the other hand, is a more structured, legally binding process.
+Where mediation is a means to facilitate a voluntary settlement, arbitration, on the other hand, is a more structured, legally binding process where you're bound by an arbitrator's decision.
 In arbitration, the parties agree present their case to an arbitrator and be bound by the arbitrator’s decision.
 Here again, the arbitrator is a neutral attorney whom the parties select.

 Arbitration is suitable for parties who prefer to “have their day in court” rather than compromise.
 It is typically faster than court litigation and has the added benefit of privacy.
 Unlike court litigation, the parties get to pick the arbitrator who will decide the case.
 Read more…